alexland/interactive-js-plot-templates/README.md

  * ENTER + APPEND (create new nodes then bind the remaining new data to them)

- * EXIT (remove extant nodes for which there is no data to bind)
+ * EXIT + REMOVE (remove extant nodes for which there is no data to bind)

 ![schematic](https://raw.github.com/alexland/interactive-js-plot-templates/master/assets/wiki-image-1.png)